The Christmas Ball - Emily Owen

 ‘Very well,’ he sighed. ‘but you are to blame if there are repercussions.’

 ‘I whole-heartedly accept any and all blame.’
-Douglas smiled gleefully, not masking his triumph as he watched his brother vacate his seat and make his way towards Miss Fairweather.
+Douglas smiled triumphantly as he watched his brother vacate his seat and make his way towards Miss Fairweather.
 This was as much an experiment as it was an act of goodwill, and he sat down to observe George’s behaviour.
 Miss Fairweather was fanning herself listlessly and seemed wrapped in her own melancholy reflections, when George appeared by her side.

 The girl looked at him with startled and wondrous eyes.

 ‘Mr Abernathy!’
 Miss Fairweather seemed unconscious of her own actions as George lifted her from her seat by her gloved hand, and led her to the ballroom floor.
 She blushed deeply.
 He pretended not to notice.

 The dance had just begun but they joined in seamlessly.
 The music was gently romantic and dominated by the piano, whose notes fell softly like snowdrops.
 Douglas was mildly shocked on seeing that his brother was a more than adequate dancer.
 George had probably observed enough to know how to conduct himself.
 He was doing a better job of it than Douglas had with any of his partners, as much as he was reluctant to admit the fact.
 Miss Fairweather was elegant and graceful.
 Douglas overheard mutters from some of the older ladies that the couple were well suited to each other and danced beautifully.
 Douglas agreed, their synchrony was perfect.

 ‘You dance well, Miss Fairweather,’ remarked George conversationally, knowing it would appear odd to remain silent throughout the entire dance.